-Classical Heegner cycles account for the cases where the anticyclotomic character $\chi$ has finite order (i.e., $j=0$), but using their new variant by Bertolini--Darmon--Prasanna \cite{bdp1}, one obtains classes controlling the arithmetic of ${\rm Sel}_{\rm BK}(K,V_{f,\chi})$ in the following cases:
+Classical Heegner cycles account for the cases where the anticyclotomic character $\chi$ has finite order (i.e., $j=0$), but using their new variant by Bertolini--Darmon--Prasanna \cite{bdp1}, one obtains classes controlling the arithmetic of $\Sel_{\mathrm{BK}}(K,V_{f,\chi})$ in the following cases:

-In another major advance, Bertolini--Darmon \cite{bdIMC} exploited congruences between modular forms on different quaternion algebras and the Cerednik--Drinfeld theory of interchange of invariants to realise the Galois representation (on finite quotients of) $T_{f,\chi}$ in the torsion of the Jacobian of certain Shimura curves.
+In another major advance, Bertolini--Darmon \cite{bdIMC} exploited congruences between modular forms on different quaternion algebras and the Cerednik--Drinfeld theory of interchange of invariants to realize the Galois representation (on finite quotients of) $T_{f,\chi}$ in the torsion of the Jacobian of certain Shimura curves.
 This allowed them to still use the Heegner point construction in situations where $\epsilon(f/K)=+1$.
 Together with the extension to higher weights by Chida--Hsieh \cite{ChHs2}, these methods yielded a proof of many cases of the Bloch--Kato conjecture in analytic rank $0$ when

-under a certain ``level-raising'' hypothesis.
-More recently, the Euler system of Beilinson--Flach classes constructed by Lei--Loeffler--Zerbes \cite{LLZ,LLZ-K} and Kings--Loeffler--Zerbes \cite{KLZ,KLZ-AJM} (inspired in part by earlier results of Bertolini--Darmon--Rotger \cite{BDR1,BDR2}) provided an alternative approach to similar rank $0$ results under some hypotheses (among other applications).
+under certain `level-raising' hypotheses.
+More recently, the Euler system of Beilinson--Flach elements constructed by Lei--Loeffler--Zerbes \cite{LLZ,LLZ-K} and Kings--Loeffler--Zerbes \cite{KLZ,KLZ-AJM} (inspired in part by earlier results of Bertolini--Darmon--Rotger \cite{BDR1,BDR2}) provided an alternative approach to similar rank $0$ results (among other applications) under different mild hypotheses.